chrisglein/chrisglein.github.io/rum-runner/rules.md

 <img class="tabletopLayout" src="rulebook/setupOverhead.png" style="max-height: 600px;"/>

 # GOAL
 Both players want **rum**.
 The crown wins if they **fund** 4 points ⭐ worth of rum (where different bottles will have different point values).
-The pirate wins if they **raid** 4 bottles worth of rum (each bottle is always worth 1 point ⭐ to them).
-When it comes to rum, pirates only care about quantity, not quality.
+The pirate wins if they **raid** 4 points ⭐ worth of rum (where each bottle is always worth 1 point ⭐ when raided; when it comes to rum pirates only care about quantity, not quality).
+Each player will track their score by accumulating scored rum cards in a personal score pile.

 The two players play differently.
 - The crown 👑 will primarily play cards face-down as information hidden from the pirate.
 The crown will start **investments** (including rum) across their various islands and raise **hazards** to defend them.
 - The pirate ☠️ will play their cards face-up.
 They will buy **ships** and hire **crew** that together will raid the crown's islands in hopes of finding rum.

 There are a total of 7 rum cards in the crown's deck.
-Either the crown will score 2-4 of those rum cards to score 4 points ⭐, or the pirate will raid 4 of those rum cards.
+Either the crown will score 2-4 of those rum cards to score 4 points ⭐, or the pirate will raid 4 of those rum cards to get their 4 points ⭐.

 # ICONOGRAPHY & TERMS
 <table class="splitTable">